ryanmohamed/restaurant-roulette/README.md

    3. Server parses and returns cleaned restuarant data as response to Client.
    4. Client renders data as props on Page.

+API Request Optimizations.
+1. `yelp`
+   Naturally the free tier of the `yelp` API employs a daily 500 request limit.
+   We are mainly performing 2 kinds of API requests to the `yelp` API.
+      1. > **Initial search request** (SSR): yields a `SearchResponseType` JSON object with an array of `BusinessType` objects.
+The provides enough data to render business information on the server side and send it to the client. *1 request per search*.
+      2. > **Supplemental Information Request**: (Proxied API request): Because the client renders one "page" of information from some `BusinessType[]` in a component at a time, we need only request the current business's supplemental information. *1 request per `next page` click*.
+         1. Because we are requesting whenever the component's `page` state changes, we need to consider when we navigate backwards with `prev page` clicks.
+            - > **Solution**: Check for cached restaurant data before making request on state change.
+         2. Any user would naturally rapidly click through the `next page` button causing a ton of requests from our server to `yelp`.
+            - > **Solution**: Delay/debounce the API request by `n` milliseconds and clear any previous requests that were waiting to be made.
+Requests are only made when the component has "sat" for `n` milliseconds.

 Further Considerations.
 1. When we perform our search we gather top-level information about many restaurants.
 2. We have the data both server side and client side, but only need to render one restaurant at a time.
 3. Each restaurant should asynchronously fetch supplementary information about itself like reviews, menu items, etc. We do not want to fetch supplementary information all at once, only fetch when needed.
 4. Since our application uses one mounted component with some restaurant data state, we only need to fetch the data when the state is changed.
 However an issue lies in refetching data when we navigate to restaurants we've already seen, **cache** the supplementary information and only retrieve the data from API for newly seen Restaurants.
+5. After performing a search, the user has the ability to navigate through

 ## Thought Process